-In each school and on the district's website, the district will prominently post information, as provided by OSPI, on reporting harassment, intimidation, and bullying; the name and contact information for making a report to a school administrator; and the name and contact information for the district HIB Compliance Officer.
+In each school and on the district's website the district will prominently post information on reporting harassment, intimidation, and bullying; the name and contact information for making a report to a school administrator; and the name and contact information for the district compliance officer.
 The district's policy and procedure will be available in each school in a language that families can understand.

-Annually, the superintendent will ensure that language provided by OSPI summarizing the policy and procedure is provided in student, staff, volunteer, and parent handbooks, is available in school and district offices and/or hallways, and is posted on the district's website.
+Annually, the superintendent will ensure that a statement summarizing the policy and procedure is provided in student, staff, volunteer, and parent handbooks, is available in school and district offices and/or hallways, or is posted on the district's website.
 Additional distribution of the policy and procedure is subject to the requirements of chapter Code 392-405 WAC.